Hongxi Emperor: Ascension

 The Yongle Emperor died on 12 August 1424, while returning from his fifth Mongol campaign.
-Zhu Gaochi officially became emperor on 7 September 1424, and declared an amnesty.
-He adopted the era name Hongxi, which means "vastly bright".
-A few days prior, he had secured the safety of the capital and sent the eunuch Wang Guitong (formerly known as Wang Jinghong) to Nanjing as grand defender.
-He also released from prison the arrested ministers, Xia Yuanji (who had been imprisoned since April 1422), and Wu Zhong.
-On 8 September, Xia Yuanji resumed his role as minister of revenue, and Wu Zhong also returned to his ministerial position at the same time.
+Zhu Gaochi officially became emperor on 7 September 1424, and adopted the era name Hongxi, which means "vastly bright".
+A few days prior, he had secured the safety of the capital and sent Wang Jinghong, the senior eunuch, to Nanjing as grand defender.
+He also released the ministers Xia Yuanji and Wu Zhong, who had been imprisoned since 1421 and resumed their ministerial positions on 8 September.

-The Grand Secretariat was reorganized on 9 September, with the appointment of Huang Huai and Yang Pu as grand secretaries.
-These two individuals had been imprisoned since 1414.
-Additionally, Yang Shiqi was promoted to senior grand secretary, while Yang Rong and Jin Youzi retained their positions as grand secretaries.
-The grand secretaries were given the high ranks of vice ministers, elevating their formal status to match their actual influence.
-Later, they received an even higher first rank and the supernumerary title of minister (of War, Yang Shiqi; of Works, Yang Rong; and of Revenue, Huang Huai), which allowed them to directly participate in government affairs.
-The Emperor collaborated with the Grand Secretaries and ministers, encouraging open discussion during meetings.
-Decisions were reached through collective deliberation, leading to the cancellation of the Yongle Emperor's unpopular policies.
+The Hongxi Emperor reorganized the Grand Secretariat two days after his enthronement, appointing Huang Huai and Yang Pu as grand secretaries.
+Both had been imprisoned by the Yongle Emperor since 1414.
+Additionally, the Emperor promoted Yang Shiqi to senior grand secretary, while Yang Rong and Jin Youzi retained their positions as grand secretaries.
+The Emperor gave the grand secretaries the rank of vice ministers, elevating their formal status to match their actual influence.
+Later, they were awarded first-rank status and given extra ministerial titles—Yang Shiqi became minister of war, Yang Rong minister of works, and Huang Huai minister of revenue—which enabled them to participate directly in government affairs.
+The Emperor collaborated with the grand secretaries and ministers, encouraging open discussion during meetings.
+They reached decisions through collective deliberation, which led to the cancellation of the Yongle Emperor's unpopular policies.

 On 29 October, the Emperor appointed his wife, Lady Zhang, as empress.
 Three days later, he designated his eldest son, Zhu Zhanji, as heir to the throne and granted princely titles to his other sons.
 He also raised the incomes of members of the imperial family, but maintained their exclusion from involvement in state affairs.
+The Emperor's rebellious brother, Zhu Gaoxu, benefited from the increased income, and his sons received titles.